RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 In Google Cloud, under Workloads, you can see the nginx controller.
 It also sets up a Load Balancer.

 ## Finally - deployment!

+Commit our work, push to main (or master).

 ## Did I really type that?
 ## Verifying deployment
 ## A Workflow for Changing in Prod